uhd-urz/elAPI/ARCHITECTURE.md

 We drew our inspiration from the microkernel architecture[^2] for the overall architecture principle[^3] and layered architecture for architecture partitioning.
 There was no strong rationale for choosing a microkernel architecture over alternatives such as a microservice architecture, other than the desire to start with something simple that still allows for extensibility.
-We intend elAPI to serve as the foundation for all eLabFTW automation solutions.
+We wanted elAPI to serve as the foundation for all eLabFTW automation solutions.
 In other words, eLabFTW users should be able to package their automation scripts as plugins, thereby extending elAPI’s functionality.
-We refer to this architecture as the "simple microkernel architecture" (SMA).
+We refer to this architecture as the "simple microkernel architecture (SMA)".
 In the very beginning, SMA was designed for elAPI only.
 Later we have improved and generalized it enough to be useful for any software design.

 <img src="https://heibox.uni-heidelberg.de/f/32f04718692e4adaa1ff/?dl=1" alt="elAPI simple microkernel architecture" />

 ## SMA principles

-SMA follows most of the principles found in microkernel architecture guidelines with a few additions.
+SMA follows most of the principles found in microkernel architecture guidelines with a few extra additions.

 **1. A core system must provide basic functionalities:** The core system principle is adopted straight from the textbook microkernel architecture principles[^3].
 In SMA, the core system must provide the basic features.
 Here,